Skip to main content Skip to navigation

 Research Interests

-Furthermore I will be contributing to the UK's contributions of software, in particular, I will be using simulated data from models of particle propagation and interaction (MARLEY - a particle generator) to refine a multi-algorithm pattern recognition software named Pandora for reconstruction of low energy supernova neutrinos.
-Employing deep learning and neural networks to identify interaction vertices and refining cluster creation, splitting and merging for reconstructed particles, I will improve Pandora's efficiency for particle reconstruction in DUNE's far detector.
+Furthermore, my developments and work will form part of the UK's contributions to distributed computing and reconstruction software.
+In particular, I will be using simulation of background decays and particle interaction from a set of models.
+This is a multisite process of particle generation, particle propagation and detector effect simulation.
+For my work, the low energy regime is important and so I make use of the particle generator, MARLEY.
+I will use these simulations to refine a multi-algorithm pattern recognition software named Pandora for reconstruction of low energy supernova neutrinos.
+I will employ deep learning and neural networks in several algorithms for a chain of reconstruction tasks such as identifying interaction vertices and cluster creation, splitting and merging decisions.
+Overall, the aim is to improve Pandora's efficiency for particle reconstruction in DUNE's far detector.

 Pandora algorithms provide an automated reconstruction of neutrino interactions in the Liquid Argon Time Projection Chambers (LArTPC) being operated and developed for the short- and long-baseline neutrino physics programmes.